aarchmon/JAMMS-Tool/README.md

     * If investor is comfortable with losing more than 50%, assign a value of 3

 ### Score Questionnaire
-Average the score from ability and willingness to risk.
+Average the score from ability and willingness to take risk.
 Assign each score as a risk profile:

     * 1 = Conservative
     * 1.5 = Moderately Conservative